 When researching school projects, it helps to know how to evaluate and choose online resources.
 Here are tips.

-ADHD is a medical condition that affects how well someone can sit still, focus, and pay attention.
+ADHD is a medical condition caused by brain differences that affect attention and behavior in specific ways.
 This article for teens has the basics on ADHD.

 Autism spectrum disorder can make communicating and interacting with other people difficult.
 Find out more.